+WASHINGTON —The U.S. Labor Bureau of Labor Statistics reported that the retail trade added 26,000 jobs in July to the overall gain of 117,000 jobs.
+Of retail sectors examined in the report, food and beverage stores dropped 1,500 jobs.
 Building material and garden supply stores and gasoline stations also lost several thousand jobs, according to the report.
 Biggest gainer was health and personal care stores that added 9,000 jobs in the month.
 Department stores added the second highest number ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.